bilginnet/yii2-plupload/README.md

     'url' => ['plupload'], // sync url name to action name in controller file

     // optional unique name of uploader
-    // will set automaticall if not set
+    // will set automatically if not set
     'uploader' => uniqid('uploader_'),  // $uploaderName = uniqid('uploader_');

     // auto start when files selected default true